Why choose Bamboo fabric?

 How is fabric created from the bamboo plant?

 There are two ways to manufacture bamboo fabric in the commercial world – the mechanical process and the chemical process.
 The chemical process is the more popular approach and is used to produce rayon or viscose fabric.
 Mechanically processed bamboo creates what is informally known as bamboo linen.
 It is costlier approach but is an environmental friendlier way of manufacturing bamboo-based textiles.

 What is mechanically processed bamboo fabric?

-It is anti-bacterial, costlier and time consuming to produce than chemically processed bamboo, our 100% mechanically processed bamboo linen fabric feels similar to cashmere (Jersey range).
+It is anti-bacterial, costlier and time consuming to produce than chemically processed bamboo, our 100% mechanically processed bamboo linen fabric feels like cashmere (Jersey range).
 It is naturally anti-bacterial and anti-fungal, anti-static, breathable and thermal regulating (which keeps you cool during hot weather and warm during the cooler months) even after multiple washings.

 What is chemically processed bamboo?

 This is the more popular method for producing bamboo fibres and the resulting fabric is generally called bamboo rayon or rayon made from bamboo.